Skip to content

 Mountain gorillas are large, bulky and terrestrial occurring in small family groups of up to 15 individuals comprising of several female, young and blackbacks headed by Silverback at the helm.
 The chimpanzee on the other hand are smaller than the mountain gorilla, more mobile, loud and highly intelligent apes living in large complex communities of over 70 individuals led by a gang of males with a dominant male on top.

-Gorilla Tracking Experience at Volcanoes National Park
+• Gorilla Trekking Experience at Volcanoes National Park

-The gorilla tracking experience duration varies daily depending on the home range of a designated gorilla family but anywhere between 3-6hrs is normal.
+On the gorilla trekking experience day visitors must check in at the park’s headquarters at 7am, where they will be led by rangers to any of the habituated gorilla families ranging across the montane ranges.
+A trek duration varies daily depending on the home range of a designated gorilla family but anywhere between 3-6 hrs is normal.
 This duration includes a full One hour you are allowed to stay with gorillas, observing, photography and just watching these endangered apes.
-Mountain gorilla range over high altitudes, visitors are encouraged to prepare well and be in average fitness levels.

-Chimpanzee Tracking at Nyungwe National Park
+• Chimpanzee Tracking at Nyungwe National Park

-Chimpanzee occur in large communities across the montane forests of Nyungwe National Park located with the Albertine Rift endemic area south-west of Rwanda.
+Chimpanzee occur in large communities across the montane forests of Nyungwe Forest National Park located with the Albertine Rift endemic area south-west of Rwanda.
 In these ancient and vast montane forests, the chimpanzee population now exceed 500 individuals spread in various communities where only three groups are habituated for trekking experience.

 On a chimpanzee tracking experience day, an early start of 5am is required to check in at the park visitors’ reception of either Gisakula or Uwinka to meet up the ranger guides.
 This early start aims at locating where the chimps nested the previous night and thereafter follow them as they forage across their vast territories.
 On locating the chimps, visitors are only allowed an hour with the apes; to photograph, observe human-like expressions and gain insights into the complex ape society.
 Trekking duration varies daily, depending on where the home range of the chimpanzee group.

-The wet season is also a time of abundance for the vegetarian mountain gorilla families, for there is fresh foliage to munch about.
+Rwanda has two rain seasons; a long spell from mid Feb-May where most rains fall especially in the highlands and a short spell from mid September-mid December.The wet season coincide with a low season on the local tourism calendar here, with attractive and price offers from numerous accommodation facilities.
+This is the right time for dedicated adventurers and naturalists who prefer less or no crowds at all offering exclusive trekking expeditions – an ultimate and personal experience with these apes.
+To the natural rainforest habitats, the wet season is also a time of abundance especially for the vegetarian mountain gorilla families, for there is fresh foliage to munch about.
 Therefore, gorilla families do not need to forage far and wide but instead families stick closer within their home ranges making even tracking them more exciting!

 To the local scenery, the rains bring in color and freshness while the abundance of food coincides with the breeding season for most local wildlife including birds spicing up the experience.
 Trekkers also need to be in above-average-fitness-levels, as trails tend to be physical demanding during this season.